Layson02/Layson02/README.md

 I am a Computer Science student from Brazil with a deep passion for technology.
 My hands-on experience in assembling and maintaining desktop and laptop computers has provided me with strong problem-solving skills and a keen attention to detail.

 Currently, I am deepening my studies in **Python, Java, JavaScript, and CSS**, with the goal of also learning C#.
-I am also studying **Prompt Engineering for AI** to better understand the interaction between people and intelligent systems.
+I am also studying **Machine Learning** to better understand the interaction between people and intelligent systems.
 I am a curious, dedicated, and adaptable person, always looking to learn and take on new challenges.

 ---